watchernyu/REDQ/README.md

 In `redq/algos/core.py` we provide code for some basic classes (Q network, policy network, replay buffer) and some helper functions.
 These classes and functions are used by the REDQ agent class.

+In `redq/utils` there are some utility classes (such as a logger) and helper functions that largely have nothing to do with REDQ's core components.
+In `redq/utils/bias_utils.py` you can find utility functions to get bias estimation (bias estimate is computed roughly as: Monte Carlo return - current Q estimate).
+In `experiments/train_redq_sac.py` you can decide whether you want bias evaluation when running the experiment by setting the `evaluate_bias` flag (this will lead to some minor computation overhead).

 In `plot_utils` there are some utility functions to reproduce the figures we presented in the paper.
 (See the section on "Data and reproducing figures in REDQ")

 ## Implementation video tutorial